janetjoywilson/janetjoywilson.github.io/_posts/2020-12-12-lets-be-Frank.md

 I was welcomed.
 Invited to follow along.
 And that was it.

 The warm up movements were calming, centering, and warmed the muscles on this Saturday morning in December.
 I was alive.
-By the time we began the 108 Tai Chai movements I had a little body memory happening as I remember lessons at York U during my acting days.
+By the time we began the 108 Tai Chai movements I had a little body memory happening as I learned some of the movements at York U during my acting days.

 ![ThaiChi]({{ site.url }}/images/blog/ThaiChi.jpg)